jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

 In the most basic form, nmap checks all the open ports from 1 to 1000 and prints the results.
 There are a lot of switches to find other information about the hosts and they are used by every single hacker who wants to examine a servers status.

+Do a quick search for [nmap oneliners](https://duckduckgo.com/?t=h_&q=nmap+oneliners&ia=web) and you will find dozens of cool commands and tricks for it.
+Its so cool that its webside [has a section about nmap in movies](https://nmap.org/movies/)!

 #### sudo vs su

-We've used sudo and su in all the chapters and this is time to have a closer look at them! `su` changes your account to something else.
+We've used sudo and su in practically all the chapters and now is the time to have a closer look! `su` switches you to some other account; a "set user".
 You get a new prompt with the new user account after successfully `su`ing to that account:

 ```text
 jadi@funlife ~$ whoami